Independent Financial Consultant. Former Governor of the World Bank.

 Featured

-– Commenting on the economic impact of global oil disruption.
+– Commenting on Europe’s economic health

 Videos